Halatnikov/halatnikov.github.io/README.md

 	<sup>(probably infrequent)</sup><br>

+	<code>2024-09-13</code> does github consider this not enough of an update to re-deploy the page???<br>
 	<code>2024-06-23</code> the<br>
 	<code>2024-06-22</code> <s>haven't repaired the gone images yet</s> (update: did), but slightly reworded the whole site<br>
 </details>